-21 While FBI Director Comey has tirelessly stressed the 22 danger of law enforcement going dark, respected national 23 security experts, including General Michael Hayden, former 24 Director CIA and NSA, Michael Chertoff, the former Under 25 Secretary -- or Secretary, rather, of Homeland Security, have advised against compelling industry to ensure that 1 2 the government can always get access to encrypted data.
-3 These experts argue that cyber vulnerabilities are the greatest threat to the public and national security.
-And 4 5 this debate underscores the complexity and difficulty of 6 the issue that we all face and we all must deal with very quickly, because it is a growing -- as the Chairman's 7 8 testimony indicates, it's a growing threat to our national 9 security and our law enforcement.
+- 1 have advised against compelling industry to ensure that - 2 the government can always get access to encrypted data. - 3 These experts argue that cyber vulnerabilities are the - 4 greatest threat to the public and national security.
+And - 5 this debate underscores the complexity and difficulty of - 6 the issue that we all face and we all must deal with very - 7 quickly, because it is a growing -- as the Chairman's - 8 testimony indicates, it's a growing threat to our national - 9 security and our law enforcement. - 10 A major problem for law enforcement at this juncture is - 11 gaining access to data on devices that are physically in - 12 their control for foreign intelligence collection, where - 13 physical access is rarely, if ever, applicable, the - 14 challenges to overcome encryption of data in transit, or - 15 to gain remote access to devices when they are turned on - 16 and communicating.
+And the latter set of problems is not - 17 qualitatively new.
+And I will ask, when questioning, - 18 whether they're more manageable than these law enforcement - 19 issues. - In addition to encryption, another important area that - 21 I hope we're able to discuss today is the issue that the - 22 Chairman brought up.
+That's the future of Cyber Command. - 23 I understand the administration is deliberating on whether - 24 it is the proper time to elevate Cyber Command to a - 25 unified command, and if, and under what conditions, the

-A major problem for law enforcement at this juncture is 10 gaining access to data on devices that are physically in 11 12 their control for foreign intelligence collection, where 13 physical access is rarely, if ever, applicable, the 14 challenges to overcome encryption of data in transit, or 15 to gain remote access to devices when they are turned on 16 and communicating.
-And the latter set of problems is not 17 qualitatively new.
-And I will ask, when questioning, 18 whether they're more manageable than these law enforcement issues.
-19 administration should terminate the so-called "dual-hat" 1 2 arrangement in which the Commander of Cyber Command serves also as the Director of the NSA.
-An additional issue, a 3 discussion of whether the Director of NSA should be a 4 5 civilian rather than a general officer.
-And, while I know 6 that is likely difficult for our witnesses to discuss administrative deliberations in an open hearing, I will 7 8 welcome any of your thoughts or considerations on these 9 important issues.
+- 1 administration should terminate the so-called "dual-hat" - 2 arrangement in which the Commander of Cyber Command serves - 3 also as the Director of the NSA.
+An additional issue, a - 4 discussion of whether the Director of NSA should be a - 5 civilian rather than a general officer.
+And, while I know - 6 that is likely difficult for our witnesses to discuss - 7 administrative deliberations in an open hearing, I will - 8 welcome any of your thoughts or considerations on these - 9 important issues. - 10 Another area that I know is of interest to the - 11 committee, but, again, may be difficult to comment on - 12 publicly, is several revelations of hacking of major - 13 computer systems in this country by outside actors. - 14 Again, that is a very critical issue and one that we're - 15 very much involved and interested in. - Once again, gentlemen, thank you for your service, and - 17 thank you for your appearance here today. - 18 Chairman McCain: Now Secretary Lettre.

-In addition to encryption, another important area that I hope we're able to discuss today is the issue that the Chairman brought up.
-That's the future of Cyber Command.
-I understand the administration is deliberating on whether it is the proper time to elevate Cyber Command to a unified command, and if, and under what conditions, the

-Another area that I know is of interest to the committee, but, again, may be difficult to comment on publicly, is several revelations of hacking of major computer systems in this country by outside actors.
-Again, that is a very critical issue and one that we're very much involved and interested in.

-16 Once again, gentlemen, thank you for your service, and 17 thank you for your appearance here today.

-18 Chairman McCain: Now Secretary Lettre.